BetaHydri/RC4_AD_Check/README.md

 - Prompt for each object that needs remediation
 - Allow you to choose whether to fix each individual object
 - Apply AES-only encryption settings (value 24 = 0x18)

+When using `-ApplyFixes -Force`, the script will:
+- **Automatically remediate all flagged objects** without individual prompts
+- Display a **5-second countdown warning** before starting automatic remediation
+- Allow cancellation during the countdown period (Ctrl+C)
+- Apply AES-only encryption settings (value 24 = 0x18) to all objects
+- Provide progress feedback during bulk remediation
+- **Use with caution**: Intended for bulk operations and automated deployments

+### Force Parameter Safety Features

+The Force parameter includes several safety mechanisms:

+1. **Parameter Validation**: Can only be used with `-ApplyFixes` parameter
+2. **Countdown Warning**: 5-second delay with cancellation option before remediation begins
+3. **Clear Messaging**: Distinguishes "Force mode" from "Interactive mode" in all output
+4. **Progress Feedback**: Shows which objects are being remediated in real-time
+5. **Same Remediation Logic**: Uses identical remediation code as interactive mode

+**⚠️ Important**: Force mode is designed for scenarios where you've already verified the objects to be remediated and want to perform bulk operations without manual confirmation.

+### Force Parameter Use Cases

+**Ideal scenarios for `-Force` parameter:**

+1. **Automated Deployments**: Script execution in automated deployment pipelines
+2. **Bulk Remediation**: Large environments with many objects requiring remediation
+3. **Scheduled Maintenance**: Unattended execution during maintenance windows
+4. **Post-Audit Cleanup**: After manual review, bulk fix all identified issues
+5. **Disaster Recovery**: Rapid restoration of security settings after incidents

+**When NOT to use `-Force` parameter:**

+1. **First-time execution**: Always run interactively first to understand impact
+2. **Production discovery**: Initial audit of unknown environments
+3. **Selective remediation**: When you want to fix only specific objects
+4. **Learning/testing**: When exploring the tool's capabilities
+5. **Uncertain environments**: When the impact of changes is unclear

 When using `-ExportResults`, the script will:
 - Create a timestamped CSV file with all audit results